Fimbriata Malus ioensis

 Like other forms of the Prarie Crab species, Malus Fimbriata flowers relatively late in the crab apple blossom season.
 It does not always produce fruitlets and is possibly not self-fertile.
 Unusually for a crab-apple, it is not a good pollinator of mainstream apple trees either.

 Malus Fimbriata belongs to the crab-apple species Malus ioensis, known as the Prairie Crab, a native of the central plains for North America.

-It was discovered as a chance seedling growing in Rochester, New York, by Bernard Slavin and named by his son.
+It was discovered as a chance seedling growing in Rochester, New York, in the 1930s by Bernard Slavin and named by his son.
 It is sometimes known as the Fringe Petal Crabapple, on account of its spectacular blossom.